NorthStarUAS/props-legacy/README.md

 ## The Property Tree

-The aura-props module enables an application to easily build a tree of important data to be shared throughout the program.
+The rc-props module enables an application to easily build a tree of important data to be shared throughout the program.
 There is a single shared 'root' node that is automatically created when the props module is imported.
 From there an application can start filling in the tree